 What is the Padua Botanical Garden entrance fee?

-Entry to the Padua Botanical Garden will cost you €10 for a standard ticket, €8 for concession, and €6 for children and young people (6-25 years).
+Entry to the Padua Botanical Garden will cost you €10 for a standard ticket, €8 for a concession, and €6 for children and young people (6-25 years).

 Children under 6 years are free and children aged 6 – 12 years that are accompanied by an adult who has a standard/concession ticket are also free.